 Project managers juggle a lot of responsibilities.
-From negotiating with the stakeholders to dealing with vendors, they handle everything.
-They’re also responsible for directing the team and ensuring everything goes smoothly.
+From negotiating with the project stakeholders to dealing with vendors, they handle everything.
+They’re also responsible for directing the project team and ensuring everything goes smoothly.

 In project management, you rally your team behind the project mission, sign contracts, have kickoff meetings, and things go smoothly.
 For the most part, it’s just common sense except when you’re doing it.
 That’s when you wish you had a checklist of all the things you need to do.

-Checklists for project management must be concise and comprehensive.
+Project management checklists must be concise and comprehensive.
 The details you include in your checklists also depend on the experience and capability of your team.
-A good project management checklist addresses this issue and emphasizes on the steps or processes your team has missed in the previous projects.
+A good project management checklist addresses this issue and emphasizes the steps or processes your team has missed in the previous projects.

 You should also keep an eye on internal evaluations and recognize organizational weaknesses to address them in your project checklists.